-Dr. Ana Margarita “Cha” Guzmán has been a national leader in Education for the past thirty years.
-She served as president of Santa Fe Community College (SFCC) from September of 2012 to 2014.
-During her Presidency at SFCC retention rates increased by 12%, graduation rates by 47% and enrollment rates by 12%.
+Dr. Ana Margarita “Cha” Guzman has been a national leader in education for the past thirty years.
+She currently consults with the Association of Community College Trustees (ACCT) developing in service programs for college presidents, administrators and faculties.
+She also speaks at conferences on Leadership in the 21st Century and Educational Issues for Hispanics.
+She served as President of Santa Fe Community College (SFCC) from September of 2012 to 2014.
+During her Presidency at SFCC retention rates increased by 12%, graduation rates by 47%, and enrollment rates by 12%.
 Under Dr. Guzman’s leadership the Legislature approved a Higher Education Center that allowed Santa Fe students to have access to bachelors and graduate programs from public universities throughout New Mexico.

-At Palo Alto College where she served as president for 12 years she increased enrollment by 61%, retention rates increased from 62% to 84% and continuing education revenues increased by 400%.
-During her tenure PAC garnered millions of dollars in Federal and State grants and was chosen to establish the first recovery high school in the State of Texas by the Bill and Melinda Gates Foundation.
-During her tenure fourteen new programs were established and 28 additional certificate programs were submitted to the U.S. Department of Education for approval for Pell Eligibility.
+At Palo Alto College (PAC) she served as President for 12 years she increased enrollment by 61%, retention rates increased from 62% to 84% and continuing education revenues increased by 400%.
+During her tenure PAC garnered millions of dollars in State and Federal grants and was chosen to establish the first recovery high school in the State of Texas by the Bill and Melinda Gates Foundation.
+During her tenure 14 new Associate Degree programs were established and twenty eight additional certificate programs were submitted to the US Department of Education for approval for Pell eligibility.

-Dr. Guzmán led PAC through two successful re-accreditations with the Southern Association of Colleges and Universities in 2002 and 2011.
-At SFCC she led them through a successful re-accreditation with the Central Association of Colleges and Universities in 2012.
+Dr Guzman led PAC through two succesful reaccreditations with the Southern Association of Colleges and Universities in 2002 and 2011.
+AT SFCC she led them through a succesful reaccreditation with the Central Association of Colleges and Universities in 2012.

-Dr. Guzmán was confirmed by the U.S. Senate to serve a four-year term on the National Security Education Board (NSEB), a 13-member panel which develops criteria for scholarships and grants for students who express an interest in national security issues or pursuing a career in a national security position.
-She also serves on the Board of Directors of the national early childhood and family support organization AVANCE.
+Dr. Guzman was confirmed by the US Senate in 2012 to serve a four year term on the National Security Education Board (NSEB) .
+A 13 member panel which develops criteria for scholarships and grants for students who express an interest in national security issues.
+She also serves on the Board of Directors of a national early childhood and family support organization SOMOS.

-Dr. Guzmán served as the chair of the White House Commission on Educational Excellence for Hispanic Americans from 1993 to 2000.
-She was honored with the Ford Salute to Education in 2005 and was named to the San Antonio Women’s Hall of Fame in 2006.
-She served on the Board of Trustees of the College Board, a not-for-profit membership association.
-Dr. Guzmán began her career as a public school teacher, she has taught at the University of Texas at Brownsville as well as Corpus Christi University.
-She served as Associate Vice Chancellor of the Texas A&M University System, and as Executive Vice President for Institutional Advancement, Administration and Community Relations at Austin Community College.
+Dr Guzman was appointed by President Clinton as the Chair of the White House Commission on Educational Excellence from 1993-to 2000.
+She was honored with the Ford Salute to Education in 2005 and was named to the San Antonio Hall of Fame in 2006.
+She served on the Board of Trustees for the College Board.
+Dr. Guzman began her career as a public school teacher, she taught at the University of Texas at Brownsville as well as Corpus Chisty University.
+She served as Vice Chancellor for the Texas A&M University System, and as Executive Vice President for Institutional Advancement, Administration and Community Relations at Austin Community College.

-Dr. Guzmán has attended the Institute for Educational Management at Harvard University as well as the Training for Corporate Boards.
-She holds an Ed.D. in Education from the University of Houston, an M.A. in Sociology from Texas Southern University in Houston, and a B.S. in Education from Stout State University in Wisconsin.
+Dr. Guzman has attended the Institute for Educational Management at Harvard University as well Harvard’s training for Corporate Boards.
+She holds an Ed.D. in Education from the University of Houston, an M.A. in Sociology from Texas Southern University and a B.S. in Education from Stout State University in Wisconsin.